AdafroLabs/.github/profile/README.md

-An Education and enterpreneural collaboration to solve local problems using Cardano blockchain.
+An Education and enterpreneurial collaboration to solve local problems using Cardano blockchain.